Emihaa/portfolio/README.md

 ### Generating attraction points

-I began by generating random attraction points over the target mesh surface.
+I began by generating attraction points over the target mesh surface.
 Initially, I looped through every triangle of a mesh and generated a random point inside each, but that resulted in uneven distribution because smaller triangles accumulated unnecessarily many points, and larger triangles were noticeably emptier.
-To fix this, I implemented a weighted random algorithm [link](https://dev.to/jacktt/understanding-the-weighted-random-algorithm-581p) that calculated each triangle’s area and distributed attraction points proportionally.
+To fix this, I implemented a weighted random algorithm [(link)](https://dev.to/jacktt/understanding-the-weighted-random-algorithm-581p) that calculated each triangle’s area and distributed attraction points proportionally.
 This produced a much more natural, even spread.
 I also added an optional feature that prevented attraction points from spawning on the dark side of the mesh (based on the sun direction).
 This was a simple dot-product check between the triangle vector and the sun vector, if the result was negative, the triangle was skipped, and no attraction points would spawn on it.

 ### Building the branching system